Don Johnson

 Childhood and Teenage Years

-The future actor was born in the small American town of Flat Creek, Missouri, into an ordinary family with no ties to the arts.
+The future star was born in the tiny town of Flat Creek, Missouri, to a working-class family with no entertainment industry connections.
 His father, Freddie Wayne Johnson, owned a small farm, and his mother, Nell Johnson (née Wilson), worked as a beautician.

-When Don turned eleven, his parents divorced, and his mother moved with her teenage son to Wichita, Kansas.
+When Don was eleven, his parents split up, and his mother took him to Wichita, Kansas.
 She worked as a waitress and often came home after midnight.

-It's unknown how his life would have turned out if not for a school drama teacher who noticed his natural acting talent.
-She began involving him in plays and wrote him a recommendation letter, thanks to which Don received a scholarship to the University of Kansas.
+Who knows where he'd have ended up if a drama teacher hadn't spotted his natural acting ability.
+She got him involved in school plays and wrote a recommendation that landed Don a scholarship to the University of Kansas.

 Don Johnson in His Youth